-Add Your Favorite Program Shortcut in Desktop Context Menu in Windows Vista and 7
+Add Your Favorite Program Shortcut in Desktop Context Menu in Windows

-UPDATE: Windows 7 users visit this tutorial.
+UPDATE: Windows 7 and later OS users visit this tutorial.

 1. Type regedit in RUN or Start Menu search box and press Enter.
 Now go to: